eamd/Getting-and-Cleaning-Data-in-R/CodeBook.md

 * 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

 * 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+More detailed information on this study and the data sets created can be found at the [study's website](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+.

 ## Description of Dataset Variables